 The Kusers have written a very relatable book.
 The themes are family dynamics, pressures of life, bullies and friends and the inevitability of change, both good and bad.
 It’s easy for the reader to imagine being with the Weights as they go about their daily lives.
-The Weight family, mom, dad, and three siblings ages 8 to 12, provide us a glimpse into how they navigate living with each other’s individual needs.
+The book is set in Winston Salem, NC where the Weight family, mom, dad, and three siblings ages 8 to 12, provide us a glimpse into how they navigate living with each other’s individual needs.
 Randy, the middle child, has autism spectrum disorder.
 Randy shows readers how people living with autism are not so different after all.
 Each member of the family struggles with and celebrates their own strengths and challenges, and they do so as a team.
 This book will delight readers of all ages, and will provide foundations for meaningful discussions both in the classroom and at home.

 —Cynthia Briggs, Ph.D.